-Yin and Yang are general terms that are used in the East to describe opposite poles of one and the same natural phenomenon.
-Although they exist in clear opposition of each other, they also depend on each other, as the one embraces the other.
+Yin and Yang are general terms used in the East to describe the opposite poles of any given natural phenomenon.
+Although they exist in clear opposition to each other, they also depend on each other, as the one embraces the other.
 In fact, together they mean both unity and opposition, which is also a given in Yin/Yang.

 Yin and Yang appear in nature as each other’s polar opposites, like heaven and earth, fire and water, light and darkness, etc. and also as two different aspects of one and the same phenomenon, such as Qi and blood, yang meridians in the body.